 Now, more than ever, you can always reach your usual adviser to discuss any issues you might face.

 You can contact them by secure messaging service (online or app), by email, through video conference or by phone.
 They’ll offer the best solutions to suit your needs.

 Several targeted measures have been introduced to help us respond to your specific finance needs:

 - for immediate finance needs, a range of solutions will be offered with easier applications(5)

 The government’s guaranteed loan scheme, 'Prêt garanti par l'Etat' (PGE), is one of the support measures announced for businesses.

-Until 31 December 2020, most companies, regardless of size and legal status can apply at their usual bank for a PGE to support their finances.
+Until 31 December 2020 (this may change), most companies can apply at their usual bank for a PGE to support their finances.
 These include professionals, firms, business owners, craftsmen, micro-entrepreneurs.
 Businesses not eligible to apply include some Sociétés Civiles Immobilières (SCI) with a registered office in France, credit institutions and loan companies.

 Your HSBC adviser will walk you through the terms and conditions and the key steps to follow(5).
 They can also guide you through creating your loan request file for the Public Investment Bank, or Banque Publique d'investissement (BPI).

 For more information about business support during the coronavirus, visit Foire aux Questions du Ministère de l’Economie.